Digital twinning of self-sensing structures using the statistical finite element method: Results and discussion

 \subsection{Mesh convergence and probabilistic FE analysis}

-The axial FE strains at the midspan of the east I-beam obtained using meshes M1 and M2 are plotted in Figure~\ref{fig:strainMeshes}.
-The results for both meshes are in close agreement and therefore, the coarser mesh M1 is deemed to be sufficient for the subsequent studies.
+The axial FE strains at the midspan of the east I-beam obtained using meshes M1 and M2 are compared in Figure~\ref{fig:strainMeshes}.
+The results for both meshes are in close agreement; therefore the coarser mesh M1 is chosen for subsequent computations.
 The large-scale oscillations in the strains result from the changing number of train wheels on the bridge.
 The small-scale oscillations in the lower flange are due to the relative position of the wheel with respect to the relatively stiff transverse I-beams and the less stiff reinforced concrete deck.

 The measured and computed FE strains at the midspan of the main I-beams are compared in Figure~\ref{fig:strainOverTime}.
 Each measured strain is depicted with a `{ +}'.
-The small offset between the measured and FE strains in time indicates a mismatch between the actual and the assumed train speed.
-Although the FE strains are slightly smaller than the measured strains, their overall oscillation patterns are in close agreement.
+Evidently there is a significant scatter in the measured strains between neighbouring measurement points.
+Furthermore, the offset between the measured and FE strains in time indicates a mismatch between the actual and the assumed train speed.
+The actual train speed and position corresponding to the measured strains are unknown.
+The time coordinate for the FE strains is chosen so that the offset between the two sets of strains is minimised.
+Although the FE strains are smaller than the measured strains, their overall oscillation pattern is in close agreement.
 In comparison to the measured strains, the bottom flange FE strains have multiple small dips which is again related to the modelling of the connection between the main and transverse I-beams and the concrete deck.
-This is most likely due to the inability of the shell model to correctly represent the three-dimensional stress state at these connections.

-The uncertainty in the train loading acting on the bridge yields according to~\eqref{eq:randomU} for the FE strains the prior probability density $p(\ary P \ary u)$.
-The mean and the 95\% confidence region of the strain profiles computed at 20 sensor locations along the top and bottom flanges of the east main I-beam (i.e. 40 sensor locations in total) are shown in Figure~\ref{fig:pUgivY501}.
+The random loading~$\vec r(\vec x)$ representing the uncertainties in the train loading and its application to the superstructure yields according to~\eqref{eq:randomU} the prior FE strain density $p(\ary P \ary u) = \set N (\ary P \overline{ \ary u} , \, \ary P \ary C_{\ary u} \ary P^\trans) $.
+The mean and the 95\% confidence region of the strains computed at 20 sensor locations along the top and bottom flanges of the east main I-beam (i.e. 40 sensor locations in total) are shown in Figure~\ref{fig:pUgivY501}.
 The plotted curves are non-smooth because the strains are linearly interpolated between the sensor locations.
-The actual FE strains are smooth and are quadratic within each element~\citep{zhang2018subdivision}.
+The actual FE strains are smooth and quadratic within each element~\citep{zhang2018subdivision}.